GustafEnebog/CODE-project-1/README.md

 ### The Contact-section with form
   + The contact section provides postal address, email and telephone number to the artist.
 All fields (except subject) are reqiered to be filled in and filled in correctly before the message is allowed to be submitted.
   + The contact section also provide a form which the user can use as a way of reaching out to the artist directly.
-  + An the bright orange submit-button acts here as a "call-to-action" button, the action being to reach out to the artist.
+  + The bright orange submit-button acts here as a "call-to-action" button, the action being to reach out to the artist.

 ![Mobil: "Contact"-section.](assets/images/readme/contact-w-form-iphon14promax.jpg)
 ![Large Device: "Contact"-section.](assets/images/readme/contact-w-form-laptop.jpg)